 Children Know How Much They Need to Eat

 Sometimes your child will eat hardly anything.
 Other times she will eat more than you can ever imaging.
 It is all normal.
 Take a look at the figures: The average toddler eats from 960 to 1700 calories a day.
-Add on to that normal 20% over and under day-to-day variation, and that child will eat between 760 to 2040 calories a day.
+Add on to that a normal 20% over and under day-to-day variation, and that child will eat between 760 to 2040 calories a day.
 Children of other ages show the same variation.
 If you are restricting how much your child eats or pressuring her to eat, her day-to-day variation will be even greater.
-Your child will eat less or more depending on whether parents or the child have the upper hand.
+Your child will eat less or more depending on who has the upper hand.